Alexhuszagh/rust-lexical/README.md

 This implementation also places a heavy focus on code bloat: with algorithms both optimized for performance and size.
 By default, this focuses on performance, however, using the `compact` feature, you can also opt-in to reduced code size at the cost of performance.
 The compact algorithms minimize the use of pre-computed tables and other optimizations at the cost of performance.

+# Developing

+The [scripts](/scripts) directory contains numerous scripts for testing, fuzzing, analyzing, and formatting code.
+Since many development features are nightly-only, this ensures the proper compiler features are used.

+- `asm.sh`: Emit assembly for common functionality.
+- `fmt.sh`: Run `cargo fmt` and `cargo clippy` in all projects and workspaces, on nightly.
+- `fuzz.sh`: Run fuzzer for a given target.
+- `hooks.sh`: Install formatting and lint hooks on commits.
+- `test.sh`: Run the test suite with Valgrind and Miri.

+Please run `scripts/fmt.sh` before committing any code, ideally by installing the pre-commit hook via `scripts/hooks.sh`.

 # License

 Lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.